Steppe mammoth: Taxonomy

 Several Early Pleistocene Japanese mammoth species and subspecies (including Mammuthus protomammonteus, Mammuthus paramammonteus shigensis, Mammuthus meridionalis shigensis and Mammuthus meridionalis proximus) are now thought to be synonyms of M. trogontherii.
-The species M. sungari named by Zhou 1959 from specimens found in Zalainuoer, Inner Mongolia, China, that was formerly widely used for mammoths in China is now also recognised as a synonym for M. trogontherii.
+The species M. sungari, named by Zhou (1959) from specimens found in Zalainuoer, Inner Mongolia, China, and formerly widely used for mammoths in China, is now also recognised as a synonym for M. trogontherii.

 Analysis of ancient DNA showing deep genetic divergences between early steppe-like mammoths in Siberia, dating around one million years ago, has led to questions about what material should be attributed to the species.
 In a 2024 review, Adrian Lister and Love Dalén argued that the species should be retained for now in a broad morphospecies sense for mammoth remains found across Eurasia spanning both the Early and Middle Pleistocene.